 Apple Health's mHealth

 When Apple released the iOS 11.3 in March 2018, they created a mobile health gateway that makes it possible for patients of 39 health systems to access their health records on their iPhones.
 And according to Apple, "the updated Health Records section within the Health app helps consumers see medical information from various institutions organized into one view and receive notifications when their data is updated.
-They go to say, "this information can help patients better understand their health history, have informed conversations with physicians and family members, and make future decisions."
+They go on to say, "this information can help patients better understand their health history, have informed conversations with physicians and family members, and make future decisions."
 From a security standpoint, the information should be secured because "health Records data is encrypted and protected with the user's iPhone passcode."

 If you have questions about providing patients access to their medical records, we can help.
 Contact us by email: firstname.lastname@example.org or by phone: 855-427-0427